magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 You can think of the context string returned by `app.init` and `app.context` as your App's documentation, but it might not be just a hardcoded string - you can update it dynamically based on the current state of your App.

-Let's look at a simple example App, magicsandbox.Notes, and walk through its lifecycle:
+Let's look at a simple example.Notes App and walk through its lifecycle:

 ```javascript
 import React, { useState, useEffect } from "react";